SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 world, companion during free roam etc) either obtained via upgrade or through currency.
 A nice immersive feature that would really make players feel that their gang is alive and active.

+ 10. (5)[Unconfirmed] New NPC variants ->
+Adding in just a few more npc types would help to liven the world.
+There is already a nice variety, however a few more would always be nice (e.g hobo, construction worker etc.).
+Unconfirmed at the moment.

+ 11. (5)[Unconfirmed] NPC events ->
+Rather than just having random events revolve around the player, a few random events focusing on npcs would not only give off the impression that the TW world is constantly awake, but keep the world from feeling bland and repetetive.
+Things such as police arresting criminals, street fights, hobos begging for money, couples walking hand in hand, NPC group outings are just a few possibilites that would liven the streets of TW.

 - *Social Interaction and Romances:*
 -